- Google Drive quota provides an overview of your cloud storage space.

 - Locate the document you want to convert, right-click it, and choose Open With.
 Now select the desired application from the list.

 Google Drive will now create a copy of your document.
 Once the new document is created, you can delete the original document.
 Before deleting the original, be sure to check if the new document is working properly.

 This can be a tedious solution, especially if you have dozens of online documents, but it might help you free up some space.

-Now your Google Drive quota will surely have more free storage space than before.
-Then the storage quota will probably add up a lot better.
-Also note that any changes you make to Google Drive might need a few days for the Google servers to sync.
+Now, your Google Drive quota will surely have more free storage space than before.
+Also, note that any changes you make to Google Drive might need a few days for the Google servers to sync.